jhpyle/docassemble/_docs/config.md

 omit the `host` or set it to `null`, then **docassemble** will automatically find the hostname of the central SQL server in cloud storage.

+The value of `backup` is only applicable if you are using [Docker] and the `host` is off-site.
+If `backup` is true (which is the default), then the SQL database will be backed up on a daily basis.
+You will want to set it to `false` if backing up the SQL database could lead to the exhaustion of hard drive space.

 ## <a name="appname"></a><a name="brandname"></a>Branding